Magnetic D-brane solitons: skyrmion strings ending on a N\'eel wall in chiral magnets: THE CHIRAL MAGNETIC D-BRANE

-We now turn to the case of $\kappa\neq0$ and will for concreteness work in the ferromagnetic phase with $\kappa\in[0.3,\kappa^{\rm crit}]$.
+We now turn to the case of $\kappa\neq0$ and will for concreteness work in the ferromagnetic phase with $\kappa\in[\kappa^{\rm crit,junc},\kappa^{\rm crit,CSL}]$.
 Firstly, we have stable skyrmion strings in this case with $\kappa>0$ turned on.
 This can be understood simply by comparing each slice at a fixed $z$ to the usual 2D magnetic skyrmions and see that up to a choice of potential, these are identical.
 The DWs perpendicular to a vector in the ($x,y$)-plane are of the Bloch-type, for which DMI contributes negatively to the energy, and are stable.
-In the presence of a Bloch DW, the skyrmion string is repelled \cite{Gudnason:2024shv} and does not automatically flow to the DW to become a DW-skyrmion \cite{ PhysRevB.99.184412, PhysRevB.102.094402, Kuchkin:2020bkg, Ross:2022vsa, Amari:2023gqv, Amari:2023bmx, Gudnason:2024shv, Leask:2024dlo, Amari:2024jxx, Lee:2024lge, PhysRevB.109.014404, Nie_2025,Saji_2025, PhysRevB.111.024402, PhysRevX.15.021041, chen2025currentinduceddynamicsblochdomainwall,Nagase:2020imn,10.1063/5.0056100,Yang2021}.\footnote{In the CSL phase, the Bloch DWs have negative energy and constitute a CSL \cite{togawa2012chiral,togawa2016symmetry,KISHINE20151,PhysRevB.97.184303,PhysRevB.65.064433}, and the DW-skyrmion string, if formed, is unstable to split into a bimeron (pair) \cite{Amari:2023bmx}. } On the other hand, the DW is of Néel-type when perpendicular to the $z$-direction, which is actually unstable and tends to rotate to a Bloch DW, as the Néel DW's DMI energy is positive.
-Nevertheless, we show the Néel DW is stabilized in the ferromagnetic phase when skyrmion strings terminate on it.
+In the presence of a Bloch DW, the skyrmion string is repelled \cite{Gudnason:2024shv} and does not automatically flow to the DW to become a DW-skyrmion \cite{ PhysRevB.99.184412, PhysRevB.102.094402, Kuchkin:2020bkg, Ross:2022vsa, Amari:2023gqv, Amari:2023bmx, Gudnason:2024shv, Leask:2024dlo, Amari:2024jxx, Lee:2024lge, PhysRevB.109.014404, Nie_2025,Saji_2025, PhysRevB.111.024402, PhysRevX.15.021041, chen2025currentinduceddynamicsblochdomainwall,Nagase:2020imn,10.1063/5.0056100,Yang2021}.\footnote{In the CSL phase, the Bloch DWs have negative energy and constitute a CSL \cite{togawa2012chiral,togawa2016symmetry,KISHINE20151,PhysRevB.97.184303,PhysRevB.65.064433}, and the DW-skyrmion string, if formed, is unstable to split into a bimeron (pair) \cite{Amari:2023bmx}. } On the other hand, the DW is of Néel-type when perpendicular to the $z$-direction and is endowed with a U(1) modulus.
+The N\'eel DW is actually unstable when compared to a Bloch DW that is perpendicular to a vector in the $(x,y)$-plane, because the Bloch DW has a negative contribution to the DMI energy (that fixes the would-be U(1) modulus), whereas the N\'eel DW perpendicular to the $z$-direction has a vanishing DMI energy.
+Nevertheless, we show the Néel DW is stabilized in the ferromagnetic phase when a skyrmion string terminates on it, in the sense that the N\'eel DW changes form and becomes a trumpet -- as we shall see shortly.
 One essential point is that the Néel DW has an exact U(1) modulus on it while the Bloch DW does not -- this facilitates that the winding of the string can be connected to the DW.